Bandar Tun Razak: Gardens

 Permaisuri Lake Gardens is one of three major parks and lake gardens in Kuala Lumpur.
-It was formerly a tin mine that as part of an urban regeneration strategy was turned into a major area for leisure, recreation and sports as the focus for the development of Bandar Tun Razak.
+It was formerly a tin mine that, as part of an urban regeneration strategy, was turned into an area for leisure, recreation and sports as the focus for the development of Bandar Tun Razak.
 The park and lake gardens were designed by an international consultant design team led by the urbanist and architect Peter Verity (PDRc) as the first major professionally designed landscape park in Malaysia (see UIA International Architect 6/4).
 It is maintained by Dewan Bandaraya Kuala Lumpur (DBKL).
-This lake garden is one of the most beautiful lakes in Malaysia.
-Many residents from Cheras, Bandar Tun Razak and Kuala Lumpur use the gardens for jogging, picnicking and other recreational purposes.
-There are yoga classes conducted in the gardens in the morning while the park is filled with playful children and joggers in the evening.
+Residents from Cheras, Bandar Tun Razak and Kuala Lumpur use the gardens for jogging, picnicking and other recreational purposes.
+There are yoga classes conducted in the gardens in the morning while the park is filled with children and joggers in the evening.

 Facilities

 There are several facilities in Bandar Tun Razak.

 One of them is the huge Stadium Bolasepak Kuala Lumpur (Kuala Lumpur Football Stadium).
 The stadium received a major overhaul from Cheras's Football Stadium in 2004.
 It is used for football matches, events and some art performances.

 The DBKL district office is in Bandar Tun Razak's town centre.
 There are some shoplots in the capital, such as 7-Eleven, Food Courts, BHP petrol station, post office, CIMB Bank, a maternity clinic and a mini supermarket.
 7-Eleven outlets are also in Bandar Sri Permaisuri and Taman Midah.

 The Malaysian Road Transport Department (Malay language: Jabatan Pengangkutan Jalan Malaysia/JPJ) office is in Bandar Sri Permaisuri.
-Taman Midah houses a Tesco Extra hypermarket.
+Taman Midah was once the location of a Tesco Extra hypermarket, it has since been taken over by Lotus's.
 A 24-hour restaurant (KFC Football Stadium), some clinics, photo shops and numerous restaurants are in Bandar Tun Razak.

 The town is served by the Bandar Tun Razak LRT station on the Sri Petaling line of Kuala Lumpur's light rail transit system.
 Opened in 1998, it was part of the line's Phase 2 when the line branched out to Sri Petaling from Chan Sow Lin.